 Dr. Robert Roye sees patients in Waxahachie, TX.
 His medical specialties are orthopedics/orthopedic surgery and sports medicine.
 His areas of expertise include knee replacement, sleeve gastrectomy, and revision hip arthroplasty.
 On average, patients gave him a rating of 4.5 stars out of 5.
 Dr. Roye is an in-network provider for Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield Gold, in addition to other insurance carriers.
 He attended medical school at the University of Texas Health Science Center at San Antonio, School of Medicine.
 Dr. Roye completed his residency training at the University of Oklahoma Health Sciences Center.
 His hospital/clinic affiliations include Baylor Scott & White Health and Pine Creek Medical Center.

 Clinical interests: Sleeve Gastrectomy, Roux-En-y Gastric Bypass, Laparoscopic Roux-En-y Gastric Bypass, Revision ...
 (Read more)

-Dr. James Ellis is a medical specialist in orthopedics/orthopedic surgery in Dallas, TX and Waxahachie, TX.
+Dr. James Ellis practices orthopedics/orthopedic surgery in Dallas, TX and Waxahachie, TX.
 Dr. Ellis's clinical interests include knee surgery, hip surgery, and wrist surgery.
-Dr. Ellis honors several insurance carriers, including Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.
+He accepts several insurance carriers, including Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.
 He attended the University of North Texas Health Science Center, Texas College of Osteopathic Medicine for medical school and subsequently trained at Hennepin County Medical Center for residency.
 Dr. Ellis speaks Spanish.
 He is professionally affiliated with Baylor Scott & White Health.